offen/analyticstxt/draft-offen-analyticstxt.md

 ##### custom-events

 Custom events like conversion goals are defined and used.
-This can be left out in case the analytics software in use offers such functionality, but implementors chose not to use the feature.
+This MAY be left out in case the analytics software in use offers such functionality, but implementors chose not to use the feature.

 ##### session-recording